Mr-Un1k0d3r/CatMyPhish/README.md

 # CatMyFish
 Search for categorized domain that can be used during red teaming engagement.
+Perfect to setup whitelisted domain for your Cobalt Strike beacon C&C.

+It rely on expireddomains.net to obtain a list of expired domains.
+The domain availability is validated using checkdomain.com

 # Usage
 ```